rich-dobbs-13440/chromatofore-octoprint-plugin/raw_README.md

 defined for 'actuators'.

-Then we need a tab in which the user can interact with each actuator to move filament as needed to load filament into and out of the filament changer and the printer.
+Then we need a tab in which the user can interact with each actuator to move filament as needed to load filament into and out of the filament exchanger and the printer.

-These need to be connected by expanding the SimpleApiCommands that are implement.
+These need to be connected by expanding the SimpleApiCommands that are implemented.

+Next, the actual movement of the servo